drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 The COVID-19 pandemic has further highlighted the importance of digital technologies in the education sector, with many universities and colleges transitioning to online learning and remote instruction.
 As a result, the need for a robust and reliable student engagement system software has become more pressing than ever before.

-The development of a student engagement system software requires a team of skilled developers, designers, and project managers who can work together to create a user-friendly and effective platform.
-It also requires a significant investment of time and resources, including funding for development, maintenance, and marketing.
+A group of talented programmers, designers, and project managers is needed to develop a user-friendly and efficient platform for a student engagement system software.
+Additionally, a sizeable time and resource commitment is needed, as well as money for marketing, upkeep, and development.

 However, the potential benefits of a student engagement system software towards all Faculty Computing students are significant.
 By enhancing student engagement and providing a more personalized and interactive learning experience, UTM Faculty Computing can improve student retention, satisfaction, and academic outcomes.
 Overall, a student engagement system software can help to create a more vibrant and engaged academic community, both online and on-campus.